 Working directly with rare books, archival materials, and digital primary sources, students are also thinking through the complexities of literary history as it is narrated through its material remains, what gets left out of the archive and why, and the value of archives in the digital era.

-11 thoughts on “ABOUT”
+11 thoughts on “about”